Material-Blazor/Material.Blazor/README.md

 - V3.x is a DotNet 6 LTS stable version using Material Design 2 and is the version used in most production settings
 - V4.x is a DotNet 7 STS stable version using Material Design 2 and is the version used in some production settings
-- V5.x is a DotNet 8 LTS preview version.
+- V5.x is a DotNet 8 LTS RC version.
 - V5.x also has introductory work using Material Design 3.
 - To see the MD3 work in progress you need to browse to https://material-blazor.github.io/Material.Blazor.MD3.Current/)
-- As of .Net 8 RC1 two Nuget packages are released:
+- As of .Net 8 RC1 two Nuget packages are released that correspond to the release 'trains':
     - Material.Blazor (.Net 8 RC1 & Material Design 2)
     - Material.Blazor.MD3 (.Net 8 RC1 & Material Design 3)